 Experience the same game differently than your friends or family

-We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with Nintendo Corporation.
+We are an independently owned and managed authorized retailer.
+Our web site is not directly governed or endorsed by nor is it managed or operated in any way by Nintendo Corporation.
 Wii, Wii U, Wii Fit are registered trademarks of Nintendo Corporation.
 All other trademarks and logos belong to their respective owners.